Logo

 Jul 2024;

-I was chosen from 10,000+ applicants for the Innovations in Science and Technology (IST) session in 2024 where I attended lectures on neural mechanisms of music-based therapy, sustainability through biomimicry, robotics in education, and more.
-I contributed to NeuroBridge, an adaptive AI application to improve communication for individuals with autism, and presented AuthentiCheck AI, a web platform that leverages machine learning to assist teens with distinguishing accurate content from AI-generated misinformation, at the YYGS Speaker Series to an audience of 200+ students and professors.
-As a current Alumni Ambassador, I engage with prospective students and families to promote the YYGS program, host information sessions, and guide applicants through the admissions process.
+Selected from 10,000+ applicants.
+Participated in the Innovations in Science and Technology (IST) session, attending lectures on topics including neural mechanisms of music-based therapy, sustainability through biomimicry, and robotics in education.
+Engaged in seminars such as "Hello World" in React Native and Navigating AI Safety, exploring key concepts in mobile app development and ethical AI.
+Developed NeuroBridge, an adaptive AI application to improve communication for individuals with autism, as part of a capstone project in the field of computer science.
+Chosen to present AuthentiCheck AI, a web platform that leverages machine learning to assist teens with distinguishing accurate content from AI-generated misinformation, at the Speaker Series to an audience of 600+ students and professors.
+As a current Alumni Ambassador, engage with prospective students and families to promote the YYGS program, host information sessions, and guide applicants through the admissions process.

 UPchieve